Dynamic Packaging Solutions for Online Booking Engines: Building a One-Stop Shop for Travel Experience

 Revenue management for packages

-A machine learning-based system is especially valuable for online distribution.
-Smart algorithms allow for providing personalized offers to each individual client.
-The other benefits of the innovational approach are system autonomy, real-time data processing, and accuracy.
-The system can analyze behavioral, social media, and market data assuming the right prices for the right people at the right place.
+A machine-learning-based system is especially valuable for online distribution.
+Smart algorithms allow for providing personalized offers to each client.
+The other benefits of the innovative approach are system autonomy, real-time data processing, and accuracy.
+The system can analyze behavioral, social media, and market data, assuming the right prices for the right people at the right place.

 How to implement dynamic packaging

-The implementation of dynamic packaging is not only a sophisticated technical task, but also an expansion to the new market segments.
+Implementation of dynamic packaging is not only a sophisticated technical task, but also an expansion to new market segments.
 We suggest these strategic steps to be considered for building and integrating a dynamic packaging engine:

 - Research and evaluation.
 Define the business need.
-Determine why you need dynamic packaging, what goals the company plans to achieve with integration.
+Determine why you need dynamic packaging and what goals the company plans to achieve with integration.
 Prepare and document requirements for the system.
 Determine the ROI of the project.

 - Select inventory suppliers.
-The match will depend on the scale, types of inventory the business requires, destinations, etc. You’ll have to decide whether to go with GDSs, inventory wholesalers, join the affiliate program of some large OTA, source directly from suppliers, or the combination of multiple sources.
+The match will depend on the scale, types of inventory the business requires, destinations, etc. You’ll have to decide whether to go with GDSs, inventory wholesalers, join the affiliate program of some large OTA, get in touch directly with suppliers, or a combination of sources.

 - Engineering.
-Select one of the alternatives: in-house development, engagement with a travel technology consultant, and the integration of an existing software product.
-If you plan to build an innovative solution with an AI-based recommendation engine and advance yield management functionality we recommend considering consultancy involvement first.
+Select one of the alternatives: in-house development, engagement with a travel technology consultant, or integration with an existing software product.
+If you plan to build an innovative solution with an AI-based recommendation engine and advanced yield management functionality, we recommend considering consultancy involvement first.

 - Reshape business processes.
 The new system allows a travel organization to optimize performance and boost efficiency.
 Assess the areas affected by integration and the changes that are required for training staff or recruitment of new specialists.

-Dynamic packaging is the path to one-stop travel customer experience, the trend that keeps developing.
-Single-segment OTAs can use dynamic packaging as a lever to enter new markets.
-This fact makes dynamic packaging a good startup opporturtunity.
-Tour operators, on the other hand, can make customer experience more flexible by configuring packaged tours based on precise understanding of customer preferences.
+A one-stop travel customer experience, dynamic packaging is the trend that keeps developing and growing.
+Single-segment OTAs can use dynamic packaging to enter new markets.
+This fact makes dynamic packaging a good startup opportunity.
+Tour operators, on the other hand, can make the customer experience more flexible by configuring packaged tours based on a precise understanding of customer preferences.

 The technique can be also relevant for hotels and airlines.
-End-suppliers strive to increase direct bookings, but the main barrier is the customer need to combine accommodation, flights, and car rentals to complete a vacation purchase.
+End-suppliers strive to increase direct bookings, but the main barrier is the customer’s need to combine accommodation, flights, and car rentals to complete a vacation purchase.
 Dynamic packaging can help introduce end-to-end booking coverage right from the supplier’s platform.
-Otherwise, travelers have to rely on OTAs suggesting customers to solve all vacation-related problems in one place.
+Otherwise, travelers have to rely on OTAs suggesting solutions to customers for all vacation-related problems in one place.